Superfood Kale Salad with Almond Ginger Dressing

 Superfood kale salad

-A light and zesty salad, packed with healthy ingredients, and perfect for long lazy lunches or packed away for a summer picnic.
+A light and zesty kale salad, packed with healthy ingredients, and perfect for long lazy lunches or packed away for a summer picnic.

 This recipe was sent to Kitchen Geekery by Bill's Restaurants.